aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/_index.md

 - **Precision:** Control color stops, radius, and transformation matrix with type‑safe methods.
 - **Portability:** Generated PostScript works across printers, viewers, and converters.
 - **Scalability:** Combine multiple gradients (diagonal, horizontal, vertical) in a single document.

+## How to Create Radial Gradient in PostScript
+Below is a concise walkthrough of the steps you’ll follow in each dedicated guide:

+1. **Instantiate the Document** – Create a new `Page` object using Aspose.Page.
+2. **Define the Gradient Parameters** – Set the center point, radius, and color stops.
+3. **Apply the Shading** – Use the `addShading` method to embed the radial gradient into the page.
+4. **Save the Output** – Export the document as a `.ps` file ready for printing or further processing.

+> **Pro tip:** Re‑using the same `Shading` object for multiple shapes reduces memory usage and keeps your code tidy.

+## Common Use Cases for Radial Gradient
+- **Background fills** for flyers, brochures, or certificates where a subtle color shift adds depth.
+- **Highlighting focal points** such as logos or call‑to‑action buttons in a PDF that will later be converted to PostScript.
+- **Creating realistic lighting effects** in technical diagrams or engineering schematics.

+## Adding a Vertical Gradient (Secondary Keyword)
+If you also need to **add vertical gradient** to the same document, the API provides a `VerticalGradient` helper that works in parallel with the radial shading.
+The workflow mirrors the radial steps—just swap the gradient type.
+This makes it easy to layer a vertical gradient underneath a radial one for a richer visual effect.

 ## Diagonal Gradients – Adding Elegance to Your Documents
 ### [Add Diagonal Gradient in Java PostScript](./diagonal/)